PostHog/posthog.com/contents/blog/startup-ops-toolkit.md

 In Europe, <a target="_blank" rel="noopener noreferrer nofollow" href="https://www.revolut.com/">Revolut</a> are about the only digital bank that get anywhere near Brex features-wise, although I find their platform a lot more buggy.

 I know what you're thinking - surely there's somewhere I can put my money to get some interest?
-The reality is that shopping around furiously to find some paltry 0.75% interest rate is highly unlikely to make any difference to your burn rate, and you're better off (in the early days) prioritising having your cash easily accessible vs. trying to optimise for returns.
+The reality is that shopping around furiously to find some paltry 0.75% interest rate is highly unlikely to make any difference to your burn rate, and you're better off (in the early days) prioritizing having your cash easily accessible vs. trying to optimize for returns.
 I am not a financial advisor though - you should talk to one if you decide this is important.

 ## Ok, but what about…?